csutton6/practicum-nycdot/ExploratoryAnalysis.md

   2. When comparing March 2018 and March 2019, 2019 has many more trips.
 Would that be a problem for our model?<br>
-    - Should we predict the ridership for all streets or only those streets with new bike lanes?
-If the latter, how will we control for generalized increase in ridership over time?
     - Also in 2020, partly because of the covid impact, people tend to use bicycles more.
 Will that affect the generalizablity of our model?